nikosgravos/yt-creator-scraper/README.md

 * `Long_Views`
 * `Short_Views`

----

-## Tips

-* API quota usage is tracked and estimated before scraping starts.
-* If a channel already exists, its niche will be updated rather than duplicated.
-* ViewStats scraping includes retry logic and skips untrackable or broken pages.
-* Delay and throttling are included to avoid bans during scraping.

----

-## Warnings
+## Important

 * Ensure you comply with YouTube and ViewStats terms of service before using this tool.
+* The YouTube Data API has usage quotas, each project has a daily limit of 10,000 units.
+The units you spend are estimated before running the script.
+* Always use your own API key for accessing the YouTube API.
+Do not share or hardcode keys in public repositories.
+Secure them using environment variables or .env files.
-* Avoid excessive automated requests to prevent IP bans or quota suspensions.
+* Avoid excessive automated requests, especially when scraping ViewStats, as this may lead to IP bans or temporary blocks.
-* Always use your own API key.

----

 ## Authors

 GitHub: [@nikosgravos](https://github.com/nikosgravos)
 [@VasilisVas1](https://github.com/VasilisVas1)
 Feel free to open issues or suggest improvements!

----